Arsinoe II: Queen of Egypt

 Head of Ptolemy II Philadelphus with Arsinoe II behind.
 The Greek inscription ΑΔΕΛΦΩΝ means "coin of the siblings".

 In Egypt, she is believed to have instigated the accusation and exile of Arsinoe I, the wife of her younger brother Ptolemy II.
 Whether this belief was correct remains unknown.
 It is not known which year she arrived in Egypt, nor when her sister-in-law was exiled, nor whether the divorce between her brother and Arsinoe I may have taken place without the involvement of Arsinoe II.

 Whatever the case, after the divorce of Ptolemy, Arsinoe II then married her brother.
 As a result, both were given the epithet "Philadelphoi" (Φιλάδελφοι "Sibling-lovers").
 The closer circumstances and reasons behind the marriage is not known.
 According to R. A. Hazzard, the year of their marriage is 273 or 272 BC because of the change of the preamble in the papyri.
+However, Theocritus's poem, probably dated to 274 BC, includes a celebration of the wedding of Ptolemy II and Arsinoe II, suggesting the marriage took place at or shortly before that time.
+According to Carney, the year of their marriage is c.
+275 BC.

 Her role as queen was unprecedented in the dynasty at the time and became a role model for later Ptolemaic queens: she acted alongside her brother in ritual and public display, became a religious and literal patron, and was included in the Egyptian and Greek cults created for them by her brother.
 Sharing in all of her brother's titles, she was quite influential, having towns dedicated to her, her own cult (as was Egyptian custom), appearing on coinage, and contributing to foreign policy, including Ptolemy II's victory in the First Syrian War between Egypt and the Seleucid Empire.

 According to Posidippus, she won three chariot races at the Olympic Games, probably in 272 BC.